-Migraines and headaches from sinusitis are easy to confuse because the signs and symptoms of the two types of headaches often overlap.
+Migraines and headaches from sinusitis are easy to confuse because the signs and symptoms of the two types of headaches may overlap.

 Sinusitis, however, usually isn't associated with nausea or vomiting or aggravated by noise or bright light — all common features of migraines.

 - Occurs after a viral upper respiratory infection or cold

 - Is associated with a decreased sense of smell

 - Causes pain in one cheek or upper teeth

 Headaches due to sinus disease often last days or longer, and migraines most commonly last hours to a day or two.

 - Your headache symptoms occur more than 15 days a month or require frequent pain medicine available without a prescription

 - You have a severe headache, and pain medicine available without a prescription doesn't help